dga24/Go-Wallet-RestApi/README.md

 # bluelabs
  Challenge
+by David Garcia

-I made an ApiRest app to implement the exercise
+I made an ApiRest to implement the exercise
 To run de program have to define SERVER_ADDRESS and SERVER_PORT